jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

   the terminal shows a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_

-* I add the error to the running list of exceptions encountered
+* I add the error to the list of exceptions encountered

   .. code-block:: python